AustinLBuchanan/ColumnGenerationColoring/README.md

 x_i + x_j <= 1 for all edges {i,j}
 x_i \in {0,1} for all vertices i.

-This implementation given here is not great; I did it just as a coding exercise in an afternoon.
+The implementation given here is not great; I did it just as a coding exercise in an afternoon.
 The links below offer the theory and a much better implementation.

 Mehrotra and Trick paper:
 https://pubsonline.informs.org/doi/abs/10.1287/ijoc.8.4.344